About the Collection

 Dr. Sam Vander Kloet began his teaching career in the Biology Department of Acadia University in Wolfville, Nova Scotia, in 1972.
 In addition to his professorial duties, he was also Curator of the E.C.
 Smith Herbarium and took on the added responsibility and challenge of keeping the small, dilapidated greenhouse in back of Patterson Hall (then home of the Biology Department) in working order.
 This was where he kept his expanding research collection of living blueberry plants gathered during numerous forays that spanned the globe from Newfoundland to Central America and southeast Asia, and where he conducted his germination and pollination experiments.

-Ruth Newell and staff led the herbarium into the 21st century, tackling massive projects like the digitization of tens of thousands of specimens for sharing online on a global scale.
-Along the way, Ruth collected well over a thousand new specimens, many of high conservation value.
+Ruth Newell and Director Dr. Rodger Evans led the herbarium into the 21st century.
+Evans, together with library staff Jennifer Richard, and Steve MacNeil, lead the Canadian-first undertaking of the digitization of tens of thousands of specimens for sharing online on a global scale.
+Ruth collected well over a thousand new specimens, many of high conservation value, and continued to strengthen the herbarium's relationship with partners and its local and global reputation.

 Now, the E.C.
 Smith Herbarium contains over 200,000 specimens, including vascular plants, bryophytes, and fungi.
 It is the largest herbarium in Atlantic Canada and the first Canadian herbarium to have digital database with scanned images of the collection.